I participated in the seminar "Internet Week 2018: What is Valuable Operation?"

 3. Ability to concretize

-whether something is logically correct is the basic premise, which seems to lead to the ability to abstract and concretize.
+whether something is logically correct is a fundamental prerequisite that leads to the ability to abstract and concretize.

 The same statement was made in the Google SRE book that was covered in every session

-will be many exceptions and things will not go as planned.
+there will be many exceptions, and things will not go according to the manual.

 I felt that this was a particularly important issue for me as I was working on creating a manual